qspin/qtaste/README.md

 The QTaste framework is mainly developed in java programming language and python.
-So by definition, it can be installed on any platform running java VM 1.6.
-However, it has been only validated on Windows (XP Pro / Vista) and Linux platform (OpenSuse 11.04).
+So by definition, it can be installed on any platform running java VM 1.7.
+However, it has been only validated on Windows (XP Pro / Vista) and Linux platform.

 Download
 ========